 There are a few additional documents that may be required during your interview:

-- Transcripts, degrees, certificates from the colleges and schools you attended
+- Transcripts, degrees, and certificates from the colleges and schools you attended

 - Savings account statements